Ash-86/Move-Selection/README.md

 ## Usage
  - Select a range of notes and run the corresponding plugin to move the selection left or right by an eighth note, or move to the staff above or below.
  - You can also copy the selection to the staff above or below, or add an empty measure solely to the selected staves.
+ - You can set the duration by which to move the selection "left" or "right" inside the code.

  ## Demo
  *Moving selection in different ways:*